Occurrence in Amherst & Connecticut Valley, Mass.

 Nest Materials

-Nest composed of bark, leaves, downy feathers plucked from their own breast, fur or feathers from prey, or trampled pellets
+bark, leaves, downy feathers plucked from their own breasts, fur or feathers from prey, trampled pellets

 19th-20th Century Field Notes